dendriel/config-creator/README.md

 terraform destroy
 ```

-Resources that may have to be deleted manually (wait for internet gateway deletion to be stuck before deleting):
+Resources that may have to be deleted manually (wait for internet gateway deletion to be stuck before deleting those):

 - ECS cluster;
 - Auto scaling group;
 - Terminate remaining EC2 instances.

+Misc:
+- aws_db_instance termination takes many minutes;
+- aws_vpc termination got stuck only once for me.
+But it was the last resource and removing it via AWS console is trivial.